Guides

 Step 1 - Creating Downstream Task

-Once you navigate to Scenarios after you log into the BaseModel, you will see a listing of all models created so far.
+Once you navigate to Fine-tuned Models after you log into the BaseModel, you will see a listing of all models created so far.
 More details about this screen and navigation can be found here.

-1. Navigate to Create Scenario button on the upper right hand side corner, and click it.
+1. Navigate to New fine-tuned model button on the upper right hand side corner, and click it.
 You will now see an interface with a few building blocks:

-1. Basic Settings - where you will select the Foundation Model to use
+1. Foundation Model - where you will select the Foundation Model to use

 2. Target Function- where you will define what the model should predict

-3. Audience Filter - where you will be able to limit the entities the model will be using for downstream task
+3. Training Audience - where you will be able to limit the entities the model will be using for downstream task

-4. Schedule - where you will define when the training shall commence
+4. Training Schedule - where you will define when the training shall commence

-1. In the first block - Basic Settings, select the Foundation Model that you wish to use and Type of prediction task.
+1. In the first block - Foundation Model, select the Foundation Model that you wish to use and Type of prediction task.
 Please refer to documentation for more information about types of prediction tasks.

 2. Select Quickstart Foundation model that we have trained in the previous step